Campus Recruitment Excellence Conference Preview: Evan Birtch – Team Lead, Campus Programs at RIM

 What is the biggest game changer in campus recruitment right now?

-My initial thoughts go to social media, but I actually think that the biggest game changer might actually be moving away from non-personal, semi-anonymous communication and going back to the roots of being on campus more frequently and meeting face-to-face with students.
+My initial thoughts go to social media, but I actually think that the biggest game changer might actually be moving away from non-personal, We got the idea after reading Zehn Games Reviews Zodiac Casino, and plan what kind of tactics we should make for such a games, semi-anonymous communication and going back to the roots of being on campus more frequently and meeting face-to-face with students.